 If not, could be you’re freezing cold and ready for a fast hot meal of beans and meat in the Instant Pot (Did you get one for Christmas?), which of course could be done in a Dutch oven, a slow cooker, or in a B-flat pot on the stove top should you so choose.

-Need a little basic Instant Pot (IP) info?
-Scroll down to bottom of post.
+Need Thanksgiving ideas?
+Scroll down to near the bottom of the post.